Marketing Mix - Definition, Importance, Types, Process & Example

 Marketing Mix is one of the most important marketing strategy used by companies.
-Marketing Mix is one of the first steps in the strategy.
+It is one of the first steps in the strategy.
 It lets companies decide on their formula for the four parameters-Product, Price, Place, Promotion.
 A marketer can use these four to adjust the product offering.
 Marketing mix along with other marketing techniques like segmentation, targeting, positioning, planning, research can lead to a successful marketing proposition.

-Example of Marketing Mix
+Marketing Mix Example

-Once the approved burger is ready, we need to think about the Price as per the marketing mix.
+Once the approved burger is ready, we need to think about the Price.
 If ABC already has burgers in the menu, they can use comparative pricing along with the cost incurred to make a burger.
 They cannot afford to lose customers on the price.

 In case of ABC, place can be the factory owned restaurants and franchise partners.